nnja/python/website/content/02-introduction-to-python/020-basic-data-types/10-exercise.md

 ### Numbers

-Calculate the amount of rent you pay daily, by taking your monthly rent and diving it by 30.
+Calculate the amount of rent you pay daily, by taking your monthly rent and dividing it by 30.

 ```python
 >>> rent = 480